kat-lego/Project-3/README.md

 ![Download Example](https://github.com/maniac22/Project-3/blob/master/artifacts/img/example1.png)

 Once you have cloned this repo, you can then zip it and [install the moodle plugin](https://docs.moodle.org/36/en/Installing_plugins).
 If you have downloaded the repo using the git download option, make sure you delete the .git folder inside the zip you have downloaded.
+Once you are done download the [marker](https://github.com/maniac22/PiedMarker2)

 ## User Instructions
 If your somehow figured how to install the whole thing with out the instruction.
 Im sure you'll are smart enough to figure out how to use this.